canonical/help.ubuntu.com/README.md

         make install
         ```

-7. If you have a testing server, do a test publication and check it.
-If this is the first publication of a new release version, the `index.html` link to these pages might not exist yet.

-8. Put the files to the local main Git branch of help.ubuntu.com.
+8. Copy the files to the local main Git branch of help.ubuntu.com, creating new directories if required:

-    Do it on the VM being used.
-It'll take a long time to download the branch.
-    See the commands list at the end.

-9. Modify the `index.html` file, if required.
-Do any desired directory compares before deleting any previous version of the relevant `ubuntu-docs` directory:

     ```bash
+    cd ~/help.ubuntu.com
+    mkdir 25.10
+    cd 25.10
+    rsync --dry-run --delete --archive --verbose --checksum ~/ubuntu-docs/html/ubuntu-docs ./ rsync --delete --archive --verbose --checksum ~/ubuntu-docs/html/ubuntu-docs ./
+    ```

+    1. If this is an update, then check that the differences make sense:

+        ```bash
+        diff ubuntu-docs ubuntu-help | more
+        ```

+9. Edit the `index.html` file, if required.
+Do any desired directory compares before deleting any previous version of the relevant `ubuntu-help` directory:

+    ```bash
+    nano index.html
-    diff ubuntu-help ubuntu-docs
+    diff ubuntu-help ubuntu-docs | more
     rm -r ubuntu-help
     mv ubuntu-docs ubuntu-help
     ```

-10. Again do a test publication on your server if you have one.
-Check it.
+10. If you have a testing web server, do a test publication and check it.

 11. Add and delete files from the Git branch as required:

     ```bash
     git status
-    git add 22.04
+    git add 25.10
     git status
     ```

 12. When all is good, commit and push the branch to help.ubuntu.com:

     ```bash
-    git commit -m 'Add 22.04 Desktop help - preliminary' git push git+ssh://USER@git.launchpad.net/~ubuntu-core-doc/help.ubuntu.com
+    git commit -a -m 'Add 25.10 Desktop help - preliminary' git push git+ssh://USER@git.launchpad.net/~ubuntu-core-doc/help.ubuntu.com
     ```

-13. Update the copy on your server, as this basically becomes a backup of the local Git branch, including the Git packing information.
+13. If you have a testing web server then update the copy on your server, as this basically becomes a backup of the local Git branch, including the Git packing information.

-14. Release day edits: The `lts` and `stable` links examples:
+14. Release day edits: The `lts` and `stable` links.
+The `index.html` file also needs edits. examples:

     ```bash
     cd lts